TheGartrellGroup/Mapbox-GL-JS-Layer-Tree/README.md

 ### Dependencies:
-- JQuery, JQuery UI Sortable Module, and Font-Awesome are all currently required.
+- jQuery, jQuery UI Sortable Module, and Font-Awesome are all currently required.
+  - jQuery and jQuery UI-Sortable are both included within the compiled `dist/js/scripts.min.js`
   - Font-Awesome CSS should be added in your HTML `<head>`

 ### Usage: